Beyond Difficult Behavior: Seeing and Responding to Trauma in Family Law and Dependency Court Mediations

 How we communicate during a conflict affects how the other party hears us.
 To resolve conflict, parties must feel heard so solutions can occur.
 Feeling heard is the function that moves us out of conflict and on to the path of resolution.

-As a private mediator, I use a “parts” language and framework as one of my main tools to help parties hear each other better.
+As a mediator, I use a “parts” language and framework as one of my main tools to help parties hear each other better.
 This method draws on our natural instinct to describe what’s going on inside us.
 And it offers a safe way to speak for intense emotions and to give voice to mixed feelings.

 For example, in the course of any given day we may think or say, “Part of me feels this way, but part of me feels that way.”
 Or, “On the one hand, I like where we’re going with this, but on the other, I’m concerned we’re not addressing a key component.”
 Or, “Part of me wants to share my experience, but another part of me worries I’ll be embarrassed.”